-How often do we ask ourselves about the origin of the things around us?
-Have you ever wondered who first designed some of the things that we usually take for granted?
+How often do we ask ourselves about the origin of the things around us, and who it was who first invented those things we usually take for granted.

 What if I told you that the rotating toothbrush and and the fountain pen were first patented by a Croatian inventor?